diegolucais/password-validator/README.md

 # password-validator
-A simple form with username and password validator
+A simple form with username and a password validator.